 Linked to the perception of value is availability.
 This is a fine line in the lawyer-client relationship.
 You need to be available for your clients without creating the illusion that you’re available immediately.
-It’s the difference between a limited edition and bulk supply.
+It’s the difference between a limited edition and a bulk supply.
 The perception is always that the limited edition has more value.

 It is all about creating the right image.
-Create the perception that your services are worth pure gold, and your clients will see you as pure gold.
+Create the perception that your services are worth pure gold and your clients will see you as pure gold.